The Theory of Change

 Plan International and Save the Children are dedicated to the wellbeing, protection and empowerment of all children – including in crisis settings.
 We have collaborated to create a new programming resource to support the scale up of actions to tackle child marriage and unions across humanitarian response.

-The Theory of Change (TOC) to prevent and respond to child marriage in humanitarian and forced displacement settings is grounded in research conducted on child marriage in diverse humanitarian settings, together with our partners.
-It has also considered the existing global evidence on what works to tackle child marriage, and leverages our programmatic expertise, including findings from a pilot project in Jordan.
+The Theory of Change (TOC) to prevent and respond to child marriage in humanitarian and forced displacement settings is grounded in research with married girls, their families, communities and service providers on child marriage in diverse humanitarian settings, together with our partners.
+It has also considered the existing global evidence on what works to tackle child marriage, and leverages our collective programmatic expertise, including findings from a pilot project in Jordan.
 The development of this TOC has been overseen by an interagency technical advisory group of multisectoral experts.

 Who is this for?

 This TOC has been designed for a diverse audience including professionals working across programme, policy and advocacy, communications, and fundraising.
-It serves as a guide for organisations such as CSOs, national actors, INGOs, UN agencies, governments, donors and philanthropic partners to inform project design and strategic priorities and frameworks.
+It serves as a guide for diverse organisations including CSOs, national actors, INGOs, UN agencies, governments, donors and philanthropic partners to inform project design and set strategic priorities.

 Download the theory of change